How family history plays a part in IBD

 Try not to worry

-While it's easy to fear passing IBD to your little one, it's important to focus on the things you do have control over during your pregnancy, rather than those you cannot.
-Talk to your doctor about ways you can help reduce your child's risk of inheriting IBD and the steps you can take to ensure a healthy pregnancy and delivery.
+While it's easy to fear passing IBD to your little one, it's important to focus on the things you can control during your pregnancy, rather than those you cannot.
+Talk to your doctor about the steps you can take to ensure a healthy pregnancy and delivery.